 History of the curtain wall

-The curtain is not only a modern trend, but the idea behind its construction has been around since as early as ancient Greece.
+The curtain walling system is not only a modern trend, but the idea behind its construction has been around since as early as ancient Greece.
 The concept of curtain walling takes root in Ancient Rome and then again during the Industrial Revolution when it was first used to build factories.
 It wasn’t until after World War II that this advanced building design took off.

 Modern curtain walls

-A curtain is an outer covering of a building in which the outer walls are non-structural, utilized only to keep the weather out and occupants in.
+A curtain wall system is an outer covering of a building in which the outer walls are non-structural, utilized only to keep the weather out and occupants in.
 Since these walls are non-structural, they can be made of lightweight materials thereby reducing costs on material and labour for builders.

 What is the building envelope?